-- ☐ Check that patrons have not been in a declared COVID-19 hotspot in the past 14 days.
-This may include checking border declarations or residency documentation before commencing the experience. - □ Notify patrons that they will not be able to enter the experience if they are unwell, have COVID-19 symptoms or have been in a declared COVID-19 hotspot in the past 14 days.
+- Check that patrons have not been in a declared COVID-19 hotspot/overseas or have been in contact with a known case, have covid-19 in the past 14 days.
+This may include checking border declarations or residency documentation before commencing the experience. - Notify patrons that they will not be able to enter the experience if they are unwell, have COVID-19 symptoms or have been in a declared COVID-19 hotspot in the past 14 days.
 The notice should state that businesses have the right to refuse service and must insist that anyone with these symptoms will not be able to participate.
-This should be done at the time of booking and with signs at the entrance. - □ Inform patrons of expectations including staying at home if they feel unwell, providing contact details for record keeping and maintaining appropriate respiratory and hand hygiene. - □ Introduce flexible booking and refund policies to help encourage sick patrons to stay home. - □ Implement measures to restrict numbers within the experience, including maintaining a maximum of 50 people at any one time, in addition to staff.
+This should be done at the time of booking and with signs at the entrance. - Inform patrons of expectations including staying at home if they feel unwell, providing contact details for record keeping and maintaining appropriate respiratory and hand hygiene. - Introduce flexible booking and refund policies to help encourage sick patrons to stay home. - □ Implement measures to restrict numbers within the experience, including maintaining a maximum of 50 people at any one time, in addition to staff.
 Experiences for more than 50 people are not covered by this checklist. - □ If physical distancing cannot be accommodated in the experience, patrons should be informed at the time of booking or refunds offered to patrons who do not wish to proceed.
 In cases where patrons have consented to participate without physical distancing, the entire tour group.